Pat Spencer (basketball): Lacrosse

 During Spencer's four years at Loyola, the team compiled a record of 49 wins and 19 losses, with the 2016 squad compiling a 14–4 record and reaching the NCAA Final Four.

-Spencer holds the NCAA Division I record for career assists with 231 assists, as well as the Patriot League record for career points with 380.
+Spencer holds the College Lacrosse record for career assists with 231 assists, as well as the Patriot League record for career points with 380.
 Spencer received the Lt.
 Raymond Enners Award as the USILA national player of the year and the Jack Turnbull Award as the nation's top attackman in 2019.
-Spencer also received the Tewaaraton Award, regarded as the Heisman Trophy for NCAA DI lacrosse, as a junior.
+Spencer also received the Tewaaraton Award, regarded as the Heisman Trophy for NCAA DI lacrosse, as a senior.

-As a senior on attack he also ranked No.2 on all-time points list behind Lyle Thompson.
-He was a four time All-American and first Patriot League Men's Lacrosse player to receive the Tewaaraton award.
+As a senior on attack he also ranked second on the all-time points list behind Lyle Thompson.
+He was a four-time All-American.
 At Loyola, his head coach was Charley Toomey.
-In his first two collegiate games he scored 8 combined points in wins over Virginia and Johns Hopkins University.
-In 2016 her took league first team honoree for rookie of the year trophy.
+In his first two collegiate games he scored eight combined points in wins over Virginia and Johns Hopkins University.
+In 2016 he took league first-team honoree for rookie-of-the-year trophy.
 He graduated from Loyola with a Bachelor of Business Finance.

-In an interview hosted Paul Carcaterra, an ESPN lacrosse game analyst and sideline reporter, Carcaterra talked to Pat Spencer about college lacrosse and his background in basketball.
+In an interview hosted by Paul Carcaterra, an ESPN lacrosse game analyst and sideline reporter, Carcaterra talked to Pat Spencer about college lacrosse and his background in basketball.
 Paul asks, "How big of an impact has hoops had on your lacrosse career".
-Pat responded, "Definitely a big impact, I think anytime you play another sport a lot of it translates over".
+Pat responded, "Definitely a big impact, I think any time you play another sport a lot of it translates over".
 Later in the video, when Paul and Pat were shooting hoops, Spencer added, "Basketball and lacrosse are very similar, in terms of facing and trying to draw a guy and find your open teammates".